 *Please note that some of these temperatures are lower than what the FDA recommends.
 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness.

 Tougher cuts like pork ribs take a fair amount of time to break down while cooking sous vide.
 For this reason, it’s necessary to cook ribs for at least 12 hours.
 The combination of heat and long cook time will break down the connective tissue and start rendering the fat.
+Looking for a BBQ sauce to pair with your ribs?
+Our How-To Guide has three different types, so you’ll never get bored.

 Ingredients and Tools